The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Alma did not move.

 “Rosa kept copies,” she said.
-“Transfers. meeting notes. the memo from the Camila Espinoza case. all of it.
+“Transfers.
+Meeting notes.
+The memo from the Camila Espinoza case.
+All of it.
 She said you liked to bury people under procedure because it looked cleaner than hatred.”

-“I want judicial security in chambers now.
-And I want the record to reflect this disclosure before anything disappears.”
+“I want judicial security in chambers now,” she said.
+“And I want the record to reflect this disclosure before anything disappears.”

-The defense attorney stood abruptly.
 “This is outrageous.
 My client objects to—”

 “Sit down,” the prosecutor snapped.

-Hector tried once to reassert control.
+Hector tried once more to reclaim authority.

 “This court is in session.”

-The marshal looked at him for a long second and said, “Not until this is cleared.”
+The marshal looked at him for a long second.

 Then he signaled two officers toward chambers.

-The press gallery erupted.
-Typing.
-Whispered phone calls.
-One camera operator, forgetting where he was, stood up before being pushed gently back down by a producer.
+A camera operator forgetting where he was and rising before being shoved gently back down by his producer.

 Ricardo La Fuente no longer looked amused.